Amythyst Kiah: 2013 onwards: Recording artist

 In 2021, she was a featured vocalist on Moby's single "Natural Blues" (reprise Version).

 On 14 January 2022, she released a cover of Joy Division's "Love Will Tear Us Apart".

 Kiah has toured extensively, including throughout the US, Mexico and to the UK.

-Participation in Song of Our Native Daughters
+Participation in Songs of Our Native Daughters

 Kiah has also appeared (along with Rhiannon Giddens, Leyla McCalla, and Allison Russell) on the album Songs of Our Native Daughters (2019).
 Kiah earned a 2020 Grammy Award Best American Roots Song nomination for her song "Black Myself" which featured on this album.

 Personal life

 Kiah has described herself as "funny-talking, sci-fi-loving, queer Black".
 She has stated that making music has helped her cope with anxiety around her identity, and that she sees it as a means of increasing the visibility of Black creators.
 She currently lives in Johnson City, Tennessee.